MadiSophia/MadiSophia.github.io/README.md

-# My personalized website built from scratch
+My personalized website built from scratch
-# All art is my own
+Art is also all mine:)